 In the previous post on how to get into Ivy League for MS from India, we discussed the importance of SoP in the admission process.
 In this article, we will look at how to write SoP for US Universities with GRE 320 – 340 scores (including the Ivy League schools).

-But, if you are looking to apply at the US universities with GRE 320 – 340 scores, including the Ivy League schools.
-Moreover, if you end up with average (or below-par) GPA/GRE scores and want to improve your admission chances for the Top 25 US universities, a well-crafted compelling SoP is a must.
+But, if you are looking to apply to the US universities with GRE 320 – 340 scores, including the Ivy League schools.
+Moreover, if you end up with average (or below-par) GPA/GRE scores and want to improve your admission chances to the Top 25 US universities, a well-crafted compelling SoP is a must.

 Before moving to the SoP tips for US Universities with GRE 320 – 340 scores, let’s find out the universities that fall within this range.

 Top US Universities for GRE 320 – 340 Scores

 [table id=33 /]

 Apart from the above schools, the following universities also fall close to the same range.
 Typically, you will need 314 – 320 in GRE for the following schools.

 Top US Universities with Borderline Score of GRE 320 (314 – 320)